amperity/amperity-docs/amperity_reference/source/uid2.rst

           Amperity uses the following UID2 endpoints when Amperity is configured to act as a UID2 Operator for your brand:

           #.
-Amperity sends an API request to Unified ID 2.0 using the |ext_uid2_endpoint_post_identity_buckets| endpoint to identify salt buckets that have expired.
+Amperity sends an API request to Unified ID 2.0 using the `POST /identity/buckets <https://unifiedid.com/docs/endpoints/post-identity-buckets>`__ |ext_link| endpoint to identify salt buckets that have expired.
 All UID2 tokens associated with an expired salt bucket are refreshed.

           #.
-Amperity sends an API request to Unified ID 2.0 using the |ext_uid2_endpoint_post_identity_map| endpoint.
+Amperity sends an API request to Unified ID 2.0 using the `POST /identity/map <https://unifiedid.com/docs/endpoints/post-identity-map>`__ |ext_link| endpoint.
 This request contains a list of email addresses that are pulled from the **Unified Coalesced** table.

              The **POST /identity/map** endpoint responds with three values: a hashed email address, an advertising ID (the UID2 token), and a salt bucket ID.